froehrle/recify/services/instagram-scraper/README.md

 # Instagram Scraper Service

-A microservice that extracts recipe data from Instagram posts using Celery and RabbitMQ.
+A microservice that extracts recipe data from Instagram posts using RabbitMQ.

 ## Features